 How to fix: As for formatted USB recovery, please click to see how to recover data from formatted USB flash drives.

 Case 2:Delete data from USB flash drives by accident

 If files are deleted by using the "Delete" button on the keyboard or selecting "Delete" from the context menu, these recently deleted files can be easily restored from the Windows Recycle Bin.
 But when you delete files in another way, for example, by pressing the key shortcut "Shift + Delete" on Windows, such files are deleted at once.
 You won't see these deleted files in the Windows Recycle Bin or other places on the computer.

-How to fix: In fact, deleted data can be easily recovered by using iBoysoft Data Recovery.
+How to fix: In fact, deleted data can be easily recovered by using iBoysoft Data Recovery, such as deleted photos recovery.
 Just follow the steps above to recover deleted files from USB flash drives.

 Case 3:USB flash drive becomes RAW/corrupted/inaccessible

 The RAW USB drive issue is very annoying and many Windows users face it from time to time.
 It always appears with the following symptoms:

 - When you attempt to open the USB flash drive in File Explorer, an error message would appear saying "Disk is not formatted.
 The disk in drive * is not formatted.
 Do you want to format it now?" or "You need to format the disk in drive *: before you can use it.
 Do you want to format it?"

 - * :\ is not accessible.
 The parameter is incorrect.

 - Location is not available. *:\ is not accessible.
 This volume does not contain a recognized file system.